Density of wave fronts: Existing Literature

 \paragraph{} The problem of wave fronts is also related to the {\bf illumination problem}: what is the set of points $Q$ such that the wave front $W_t(P)$ never reaches $Q$?
-This question was first asked the 1950ies.
-Roger Penrose in 1958, constructed the {\bf Penrose un-illuminable room}.
-The first polygonal unilluminable room was found in 1995 \cite{tokarsky1995polygonal}.
-In a general polygon, this is not an empty set in general, but it is finite in general \cite{wolecki2024illumination}.
+This question was first asked the 1950s.
+In 1958, Roger Penrose constructed the {\bf Penrose un-illuminable room}.
+In 1995, the first polygonal unilluminable room was found \cite{tokarsky1995polygonal}.
+For a general polygon, this is not an empty set in general, but it is maximally a finite set of points in general \cite{wolecki2024illumination}.
 For recent work on translation surfaces see \cite{LelievreMonteilWeiss2016}.
-Note however that having an un-illuminable room does not always prevent that the wave front can become dense.
-(Added: January 26th: The Penrose example already shows that there are regions for which entire parts of the room can not be illuminated.
-In that case, also the wave front can not be dense.
+(Added: January 26th: The Penrose example already shows that there are regions for which entire parts of the room cannot be illuminated, implying the wave front can not be dense.
 Thanks to Sergei Tabachnikov to point this out to us.)
 On the other hand, having a room that can be illuminated does not prove that fronts become dense.
 The duck in the center of a circular pond illustrates this.

-\paragraph{} An obvious relation of wave front dynamics is with partial differential equations like wave dynamics.
+\paragraph{} An obvious relation of wave front dynamics is with partial differential equations, like wave dynamics.
 If we have a Riemannian manifold we can look at the wave dynamics on it.
 If a solution to this partial differential equation starts localized at a point, then the wave front is related to the wave front given by the geodesics.
 This is related to the {\bf Huygens principle}.
 Wave dynamics is also closely linked to quantum mechanics because if $L$ is the Laplacian on the manifold and $L=D^2$, then the wave equation $u_{tt} = -Lu$ is by d'Alembert equivalent to two Schr\"odinger type equations $u_t = -i Du$ and $u_t=+iD u$ for the square root $D$ of the Laplacian.
 This motivates semi-classical analysis \cite{cardinzanelli2017schrodinger}.
 There are connections between high energy eigenfunctions of the Laplacian and the geodesic or billiard dynamics \cite{jakobson1997laplacian}.
 We are not aware of any relation between the wave front spread and the eigenfunctions of the Laplacian.

 \paragraph{} In Riemannian geometry, a manifold is called a {\bf Wiedersehen manifold} if for every point $P$ there is a {\bf Wiedersehen point} $Q$ such that all geodesics through $P$ pass also through $Q$.
 Wilhelm Blaschke conjectured in 1921 \cite{blaschke}, that every Wiedersehen manifold is a sphere.
 Only in 1963, Green proved that a 2-dimensional Wiedersehen manifold (Wiedersehenfl\"ache) must be isometric to a sphere of constant curvature.
 See \cite{Klingenberg1978} Theorem 5.2.5.
 Note that for a projective plane of constant curvature, the point $Q$ is the same than $P$ so that it is technically not called a Wiedersehen manifold.
 A natural question is whether it is true that for any non-Wiedersehen manifold (different from a projective space situation), there exists a point $P$ for which the wave front $W_t(P)$ becomes dense and that for any d-manifold with or without boundary that does not allow for a $SO(d-1)$ symmetry, the wave front becomes dense for all points $P$.
 An example of a $d=2$-manifold with boundary is the unit ball which carries a $SO(1)$ rotational symmetry.
 An other example is an ellipsoid of revolution which again carries a $SO(1)$ rotational symmetry and for which there exist points $P$ which have a Wiedersehen point $Q$.